A constantly dripping tap can be one of the most annoying things you might face.

 4. Testing The New Washer

-Engage the hot water system along with the cold water supply valves by turning them counterclockwise.
-Following that, open the faucet taps to assess the functionality of the newly replaced washer.
+Turn the hot water system and cold water supply valves counterclockwise to engage them.
+Then, open the faucet taps to assess the functionality of the newly replaced washer.
 Let the water run for at least two to three minutes and check for signs of leakage around the base of the taps.
 If you find none, turn them off and wait to see whether the faucet drips.

 If the faucet does not drip, your problem has been solved.
 But, if the dripping continues, the leak occurs for another reason.